carrieprice78/website/content/guides/early-mobility/publication-trends.md

 ## Publications Over Time through June, 2020

 The following graph represents the growth of early mobility literature over time, based on a targeted literature search in PubMed.
-{{< figure library="true" src="em - publications over time.jpg" title="Publications Over Time Based on PubMed Data.
+{{< figure library="true" src="em-publicationsovertime.png" title="Publications Over Time Based on PubMed Data.
 This visualization was created with the open source tool Tableau Public." >}}